Raak Fuga Wall Lamp – 1968 Catalogue Picture

 Le Gendarme Se Marie (1968)

-The Raak Fuga wall lamp was used as a prop in the 1968 Louis de Funès film Le Gendarme Se Marie (The Gendarme Gets Married) starring Louis de Funès, Geneviève Grad as his daughter and Claude Gensac as his future wife Josépha Cruchot.
+The Raak Fuga wall lamp was used as a set decoration in the 1968 Louis de Funès film Le Gendarme Se Marie (The Gendarme Gets Married) starring Louis de Funès, Geneviève Grad as his daughter and Claude Gensac as his future wife Josépha Cruchot.

 Le Gendarme Se Marie – Trailer